-Content of the Sub-agreement
+Content of the Sub-Agreement

-The purpose of the Sub-agreement is to establish a consultation and voting syndicate that will be instrumental to ensuring the realization of certain provisions regarding Hera's corporate governance in implementation of the provisions of the Agreement.
+The purpose of the Sub-Agreement is to establish a consultation and voting trust that will be instrumental in ensuring the implementation of certain provisions regarding Hera's corporate governance pursuant to the provisions of the Agreement.

-Specifically, the Sub-agreement regulates the procedures for the joint appointment of a member of the Hera Executive Committee, providing that the Parties confirm their mutual commitment to consulting in good faith in order to identify and agree which of the two directors elected to the Company's Board of Directors, upon their appointment, should be the director to be appointed as member of the Hera Executive Committee.
+Specifically, the Sub-Agreement regulates the procedures for the joint appointment of a member of the Hera Executive Committee, providing that the Parties confirm their mutual commitment to consulting in good faith in order to identify and agree which of the two directors elected to the Company's Board of Directors, upon their appointment, should be the director to be appointed as member of the Hera Executive Committee.

-The Parties also acknowledge that the Executive Committee of Hera, the duration of which is scheduled until the date of approval of the financial statements at 31 December 2022, currently includes, as a member, the director designated by the Municipality of Padua, who will remain in office until the natural termination of the body; the Parties also agree that, in the subsequent Executive Committee that will remain in office until the approval of the financial statements at 31 December 2025, it will be up to the Municipality of Trieste to designate the member.
+The Parties also acknowledge that the Executive Committee of Hera, the validity term of which was set until the date of approval of the financial statements at 31 December 2022, currently includes, as a member, the director designated by the Municipality of Padua.
+Based on the agreements reached, in the subsequent Executive Committee that was renewed on 10 May 2023 and will remain in office until the approval of the financial statements at 31 December 2025, the designation was made by the Municipality of Trieste.